The strands of the west coast of Ireland are amongst the world’s finest, so come and visit some of the best beaches in Sligo to find out for yourself.

 What’s not to see at Streedagh Strand?
 This breathtaking beach can be found close to the village of Grange.
 It loops inward from the Atlantic Ocean, and rests almost in an island-like fashion partitioning the Atlantic.

 As the wild waves slowly carve their way into the heart of Streedagh, take a moment.

-Stop, breathe, and absorb the Donegal mountains, the ocean, and of course Sligo’s favourite son, the Benbulben.
+Stop, breathe, and absorb the beautiful Irish mountains, the ocean, and of course Sligo’s favourite son, the Benbulben.

 The beach is only 3 km long so it isn’t much of an ask for the legs, and the coastal air will soon evaporate any fatigue.

 Streedagh is also worth a visit for the history buffs, as three ships from the Spanish Armada in 1588 were located here in 1985, hundreds of years later.

 Address: Streedagh, Co.
 Sligo, Ireland